NETWAYS/foreman-training/Setup.md

 Afterwards run the finish.sh provided in the _files directory to setup host entries and openldap.

+## Virtual machine monitoring.localdomain

+To setup a new version of the virtual machine install CentOS from ISO, only configuration required is setting the network interface to manual, ip address 10.0.0.3, netmask 255.255.0.0, gateway 10.0.0.1, dns 10.0.0.1.

+Afterwards copy the files from _files/monitoring into /root/ and run the finish.sh to setup host including Icinga 2, Icinga Web 2 and Director with preparations for the exercise.

 ## Local mirror

-A Vagrant file is provided in the directory to setup a local mirror of CentOS 7 x86_64, EPEL 7 x86_64 Puppetlabs EPEL 7 x86_64, Foreman EPEL 7 x86_64 and the Discovery Image.
+A Vagrant file is provided in the directory to setup a local mirror of CentOS 7 x86_64, EPEL 7 x86_64 Puppet EPEL 7 x86_64, Foreman EPEL 7 x86_64 and the Discovery Image.
 This machine will require about 25GB.

 ## Katello Demo